Environmental Protection Agency (EPA).

 II.
 Public Comments and EPA Responses

 EPA's proposed action provided a 30-day public comment period.
-During this period, we received no comments.
+During this period, we did not receive any comments.

 III.
 EPA Action